 His speeches were well-crafted, pragmatic and honest.

-It was just unfortunate that he was killed aged 37.
+It was just unfortunate that he was assassinated aged 37.
 So much potential was sent to the grave early and unharnessed.

-Sankara transformed Burkina Faso for good.
-His major achievement was taking his country to a state of self sufficiency, increased housing and health conditions.
-Something many African leaders today fail to achieve in 8 years and more.
+Sankara transformed Burkina Faso for good in his time.
+His major achievement was taking his country to a state of self sufficiency, increased housing and health conditions under four years.
+Something many African leaders today fail to achieve in 8 years or more.

 And That’s It